opendevstack/ods-provisioning-app/README.md

 If you want to overwrite the provided application.properties just create a configmap out of them and inject the key into /config/application.properties in the container - voila, you can overwrite the config.
-The base configuration map /as well as the deployment yamls can be found in /ocp-config, and overwrites parameters from application.
+The base configuration map /as well as the deployment yamls can be found in /ocp-config, and overwrite parameters from application.

 # Frontend Code

 The frontend UI - is based on jquery and thymeleaf.
+All (posting to the API)[src/main/resources/static/js/client.js] happens out of java script (client.js)

 # Backend Code